A Bill to provide that certain asbestos-related conditions are actionable personal injuries; and for connected purposes

 26 October 2010

-This bill would make certain asbestos-related conditions—such as pleural plaques, pleural thickening and asbestosis—actionable as personal injuries, allowing those affected to claim damages from the person who exposed them.
-It would not change the overall liability framework for personal injury, but it would remove the need to prove impairment for many claims; where damages are sought based on the level of impairment, that impairment would still need to be proven.
-The Act would apply retrospectively, except where claims have already been settled or legal proceedings have begun.
+The bill would treat certain asbestos-related conditions, such as pleural plaques, pleural thickening, or asbestosis, as actionable personal injuries, allowing those affected to claim damages from the person responsible.
+It would not change how liability for personal injury is decided, but it would mean claimants for these conditions could win damages without proving their condition impaired their overall physical ability; for claims based on impairment, the level of damage would still depend on the extent of impairment.
+The act would apply retrospectively, except where claims had already been settled or legal proceedings had begun.

 Generated 21 February 2026